-This injury occurs when there is a fracture at the neck or top of the thigh bone.
-The injury happens to the epiphysis which is where the bone grows as children grow older.
-It is more common in boys aged 11 to 16 years old and occurs gradually over a period of time.
-Hip pain and groin pain are major symptoms which can cause the injured person to walk with a limp.
+A slipped capital femoral epiphysis occurs when there is a fracture at the neck or top of the thigh bone causing hip pain.
+It is more common in boys aged 11 to 16 years old and usually develops gradually but can occur suddenly.
+Failure to

-The epiphysis is the area of the bone that does the growing in children and adolescents.
-This area is sometimes called the growth plates.
-It is often brought on by sports activity.
+The epiphysis is the area of the bone that 'does the growing' in children and adolescents and is sometimes called the growth plate.
+A fracture or slipping of the bone occurs at the growth plate.

 Treatment of a slipped capital femoral epiphysis

-- If positive, orthopedic assessment is required and surgery may be performed.
+If this injury is suspected X-rays will be taken to confirm the diagnosis and assess how bad it is.
+If positive, orthopedic assessment is required and surgery may be performed.